puma/puma/README.md

 Note that threads are still used in cluster mode, and the `-t` thread flag setting is per worker, so `-w 2 -t 16:16` will spawn 32 threads in total, with 16 in each worker process.

-If `workers` is set to `:auto`, or the `WEB_CONCURRENCY` environment variable is set to `"auto"`, and the `concurrent-ruby` gem is available in your application, Puma will set the worker process count to the result of [available processors](https://msp-greg.github.io/concurrent-ruby/Concurrent.html#available_processor_count-class_method).
+If `workers` is set to `:auto`, or the `WEB_CONCURRENCY` environment variable is set to `"auto"`, and the `concurrent-ruby` gem is available in your application, Puma will set the worker process count based on the available CPU budget.
+When running inside a container (e.g. Kubernetes), Puma reads the cgroup CPU quota files (`cpu.max` for cgroups v2, `cpu.cfs_quota_us`/`cpu.cfs_period_us` for cgroups v1) so that the worker count reflects the container's actual CPU limit rather than the total node CPU count.
+If no cgroup quota is set, it falls back to [available processors](https://msp-greg.github.io/concurrent-ruby/Concurrent.html#available_processor_count-class_method).

 For an in-depth discussion of the tradeoffs of thread and process count settings, [see our docs](docs/deployment.md).